vsanthanam/JBird/Sources/JBird/JBird.docc/JBird.md

 For more information, see <doc:/JBirdCore/EncodeDecode>

+The framework also includes an implementation of Swift's `Encoder` and `Decoder` types, you can use existing `Codable` models without making any changes.

+For more information, see ``/JBirdCoding``

 ##### Using macros to easily implement `JSONCodable` conformance

 The `@JSONCodable` macro automatically generates encoding and decoding implementations for Swift types.
 Use `@JSONKey` to customize property names, `@OmitIfNil` to exclude nil values during encoding, and support for snake_case conversion.
 The macro system eliminates boilerplate while providing full control over the JSON representation.